yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 * Between $16 million and $122.3 million must have a liquidity ratio of 3% of NTAs;
 * Exceeding $122.3 million must have a liquidity ratio of 10% of NTAs.

-The amount of [all U.S. Dollar money](https://en.wikipedia.org/wiki/Money_supply#United_States) is referred to as M0:
+The total amount of [U.S. Dollars in circulation](https://en.wikipedia.org/wiki/Money_supply#United_States) is referred to as M0:

 > M0: The total of all physical currency including coinage.
 M0 = Federal Reserve Notes + US Notes + Coins.
 It is not relevant whether the currency is held inside or outside of the private banking system as reserves.

+[According to the U.S. Federal Reserve](https://www.federalreserve.gov/faqs/currency_12773.htm), at the end of January 2019, there was approximately $1,700,000,000,000 of money in circulation:

+> There was approximately $1.70 trillion in circulation as of January 31, 2019.
+This figure includes Federal Reserve notes ($1,655.2 billion), U.S. notes ($0.2 billion), currency no longer issued ($0.2 billion), and coins outstanding ($47.2 billion).

-Note that money not yet printed is included in M0:
+However that money accounted for but not yet printed is not included above, so we cannot rely on this number:

 > In the United States, a bank's reserves consist of U.S. currency held by the bank (also known as "vault cash") plus the bank's balances in Federal Reserve accounts.
 For this purpose, paper currency on hand and balances in Federal Reserve ("Fed") accounts are interchangeable (both are obligations of the Fed).

-Reserves may come from any source, including the federal funds market, deposits by the public, and borrowing from the Fed itself.
+The [total amount](https://tradingeconomics.com/united-states/money-supply-m0) of U.S. Dollars and equivalents in circulation in May 2019 was approximately $3,250,000,000,000.

 The sum of all U.S. Dollar money and money substitutes is referred to as M3: